rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ## Background

-FCS has the current support to create firebolt calls with these mentioned parameters [Methods, Method Parameters, Content].
-These parameters define the method API calls, validation responses.
-Firebolt call object is designed in a way that it can handle multiple method calls.
+FCS supports dynamic firebolt JS objects to be used across multiple examples in a scenario outline.
+This is applicable for test cases where we can validate setter response, getter response, event response etc using a single JS object.
+More details outline below.

 ## Firebolt object

 - Firebolt objects can be added in Javascript files located in the `cypress/fixtures/fireboltCalls` folder.
 Ex: `cypress/fixtures/fireboltCalls/accessibility.js`
-- Having the support to override the firebolt objects from the config module by giving a same key.
+- Firebolt objects present in the config module will take priority if the same key present in FCS.

 ### Sample Firebolt Object Format